Tiana Tenet was averaging long days and grueling weekends at a Wall Street institution when she decided it was time to pivot.

 It's in the study and master bedroom where Tenet showcases her penchant for pattern, dressing the walls in Hygge & West wallpaper and stacking floating shelves with uniformed Juniper Books.
-Ballpoint blue velvet drapes by Restoration Hardware cozy up the transitional space, complete with a tufted gray chaise and gingham throw, sourced via Hildreth's in Southampton, England.
+Ballpoint blue velvet drapes by Restoration Hardware cozy up the transitional space, complete with a tufted gray chaise and gingham throw, sourced via Hildreth's.

 "We wanted a home that made us smile, and we always had that feeling at the Crosby Street Hotel," Tenet explains.
 "The playful combination of color made me happy and I wanted to experience that same feeling on a daily basis."